Volkswagen CEO's Role in Porsche's IPO Infuriates Investors

-Volkswagen investors believe that new chief executive Oliver Blume will struggle to lead the pack and carry out a listing of sports car maker Porsche at the same time.
+BERLIN/FRANKFURT (Reuters) – Volkswagen investors believe new chief executive Oliver Blume will struggle to lead the pack and carry out a planned listing of sports car maker Porsche at the same time.

 Friday’s announcement that group chief executive Herbert Diess would be replaced by Porsche boss Blume reignited investor fears over Europe’s biggest carmaker’s corporate governance problems, which some shareholders said weighed on performance. of the actions.